passing-train/tempo/README.md

-# Commercial Time Tracking App for Mac
+# Time Tracking App for Mac

-## Naming App Store
-- Whazzup (original fork) 300duizend
-- Wazzup (original fork) 2miljoen
-- Wassup (more hits) 11miljoen
-- Whassup (more hits) 600duizend

 ## A passive time tracker
 Whazzup is a OS X application which asks on a regular (but slightly